stateful/docs.runme.dev/docs/how-runme-works/cli.md

 ![Runme TUI Usage](../../static/img/runme-tui.gif)

-This allows you to quickly execute any script present in the README.
+his allows you to quickly execute any script present in the README.

 <Infobox type="warning" title="Warning!">

 Runme won't work if your current working directory doesn't contain a README file at the top level!

 You can use the `--chdir` flag to alter the working directory or `--filename` to specify any other markdown file, without changing the environment's working directory.

 </Infobox>